Securified/securified.net/content/services.md

 #### Master Multifactor
-- How to take advantage of the easiest thing to stop would be hackers in their tracks.
+- Guidance on how to stop would be hackers in their tracks with multifactor authentication.

 #### Web Browsers, Search Engines and Extensions